Tips for Traveling to Turkey: 23 Things to Know for the BEST Trip

 7. Tap water

-Some people still use tap water for tea or the like, you will notice that there is lots of scaling and deposits in their kettles.
+There have been great strides towards cleaning the water.
+Turks, however, still don’t drink the tap water.
+Some use tap it for tea or cooking but when they do, you will notice that there is lots of scaling and deposits in their kettles.

 If you don’t have access to the big 5-gallon containers at your place you can get really large bottles of water and refill your smaller bottles regularly.